Senate Considers Bill to Guarantee Military Pay During Future Shutdowns

 This week, the Senate is preparing to vote on the Shutdown Fairness Act, introduced by Senator Ron Johnson (R-Wis.) and placed on the Senate calendar by Senator John Thune (R-S.D.).
 The bill is designed to ensure that service members and other “excepted” federal employees continue to receive their regular pay during a government shutdown.

-NMFA will continue monitoring this legislation and advocating for comprehensive, lasting solutions that protect every aspect of military family well-being during funding lapses.
+NMFA will continue to monitor this legislation and advocate for comprehensive, lasting solutions that protect every aspect of military family well-being during funding lapses.

 By: Olivia Brinsfield, Content Manager